webdiscus/webpack-remove-empty-scripts/README.md

   For example, exact this stage needs for properly work of the `@wordpress/dependency-extraction-webpack-plugin`.

 Webpack plugins use different stages for their functionality.
-For properly work other plugins can be specified the `stage` when should be removed empty scripts: before or after processing of other webpack plugins.
+For properly work other plugins can be specified the `stage` when should be removed empty scripts: before or after processing of other Webpack plugins.

 See [usage example](#usage-stage-optoion).